Frequently Asked Questions About the GRE® revised General Test

 You can also send score reports to institutions after test day for a fee.
 See Ordering Additional Score Reports.

-No, institutions will receive score reports that show only the scores that you selected to send to them.
+No matter which option you choose, the schools you designate will only see the scores that you selected to send to them.
 There will be no special indication on score reports if you have taken additional GRE tests.
 If you are unsure of which scores to send, refer to the GRE score reporting policies for the graduate and business programs to which you are applying.

 - When will my official GRE revised General Test scores be reported after testing?

-If you take the computer-based GRE revised General Test, your official scores will be sent approximately 10–15 days after your test date.
+If you take the computer-based GRE revised General Test, your official scores will be sent to the institutions you designated approximately 10–15 days after your test date.

 If you take the paper-based test, your official scores will be sent within six weeks after your test date.